fredgj/mom/README.rst

 If a decorator has been defined with default arguments you need to pass the keyword arguments dictionary to decorate_with, if you have any arguments.

-First, lets define a simple decorate with two default arguments:
+First, lets define a simple decorator with two default arguments:

 .. code:: python